dotlang/language/README.md

 - If class has no fields or constructor, and none of the methods have a body, then it's an `interface class`.
 - If class has a constructor method, it is a `simple class`.
 - If class has no constructor method, it is a `static class`.
 So you can reference their members using `class_name.memberName` notation.
+All fields in a `static class` must be const with compile time evaluatable values, because it cannot have a state.

 Notes:
 - It is invalid for a class to have bodies only for some of methods.
 Either all of methods should have bodies or none of them should have (no abstract class).